kevin931/poetic/README.md

 To visit the documentation for the versions in development or older maintenance versions of ``poetic``, use the version selection at the bottom left of the page for the correct version.

 ## Versions and Updates

+* v1.1.0

+    - Added comparison operator support to the ``Diagnostics`` class
+    - Added support for concatenating two ``Diagnostics`` instances using ``+`` and ``+=``
+    - Implemented the ``Info`` class as a singleton
+    - Added support for using custom model and dictionary in the ``Predictor`` class
+    - Added support for loading custom dictionary and model using the ``Initializer`` class
+    - Changed "sent model" to "lexical model" for naming accuracy
+    - Added theoretical support for python 3.5 (No CI testing)
+    - Deprecated function parameters ("input" and "dict") to avoid overwriting builtin functions and methods
+    - Optimized unittest infrastructure with more test coverage
+    - Added Github README to ``pypi``
+    - Renamed all method parameter "input" to "lexical_input" in the ``Predictor`` class
+    - Renamed "dict" to "dictionary" in the ``poetic.predictor.Predictor`` constructor
+    - **For all deprecations, see [here](https://poetic.readthedocs.io/en/latest/change/deprecation.html)**

 * v1.0.3
   - Added "**Tutorials and Examples**" section to documentation
   - Fixed file output spacing issues